Rustproofing your car in Canada goes beyond keeping your ride aesthetically appealing.

 Krown

 This service takes 45 minutes to an hour, and costs begin at $120.
-There will be drippage for 24-48 hours after the application.
+There will be drippage for 24-48 hours after the application is applied.
 Krown is a petroleum-based rust inhibitor designed to slow down the corrosion rate and acts as a lubricant for moving parts.

 Rust Check

 This company treats automobiles with an inhibitor from a bonded layer on the surface layer of metal, acting as a barrier to prevent water and oxygen from being absorbed.
 It’s non-drying and will never crack or peel.
-Costs start at $120, and the service lasts about an hour.
+The cost starts at $120, and the service typically lasts about an hour.
 There will still be occasional drippage.

 Corrosion Free

 This option has a higher price tag (starting at $150), but it is drip-free, and your vehicle will be done in an hour.
-It is designed to prevent not only rust but also stop existing corrosion.
-It prevents damage from UV rays too.
+It is designed not only to prevent rust but also to stop existing corrosion.
+It also prevents damage from UV rays.
 Corrosion Free’s formula can prevent moisture from getting into small spaces you may not have noticed.

 Standard policies do not cover corrosion or rust.
 Rust is a type of normal wear and tear on a vehicle.
-Therefore your auto insurance will not cover damages from it.
-Rust is expected to happen to cars; many insurers will not approve the claim.
+Therefore, your auto insurance will not cover damages from it.
+Rust is a common issue that can occur on cars; many insurers may not approve claims for this damage.

 However, if you have comprehensive insurance, you could be covered for rust if there was an improper repair job done on your car, or if the vehicle was damaged by flood or heavy rain.
-You’ll have to prove that the rust happened due to faulty repair or extreme weather.
+You’ll need to prove that the rust occurred due to faulty repair or extreme weather conditions.

 There are a few tricks to help prevent rust from developing on your car aside from overcoating it.
 Here are four easy tips to help limit rust on your automobile.